History, tourist information, and nearby accommodation

 Disc barrows, sometimes called fancy barrows, were used by the Beaker People of the Wessex area from approximately 1800 - 1750 BCE.
 They are a derivative of the earlier bell barrow design and are characterised by a broad, low shelf, or berm, surrounded by a ditch.

 Though the barrows are easy to access once you know where they are, they aren't immediately obvious as you enter Littletown.
 There is no obvious sign that I could see, and no parking nearby.
-I parked on a residential street about 5 minutes walk from the junction of Kennel Road and Main Road, in the centre of Littletown.
+I parked on a residential street about five minutes walk from the junction of Kennel Road and Main Road, in the centre of Littletown.
 The barrows proved to be on the east side of Main Road just north of Kennel Road, beyond a small wooden gate.

 There is an English Heritage information panel inside the field, which is rather crammed in between houses on three sides.
 Immediately beside the panel is the sarsen stone and in front of that is an obvious bowl barrow, looking like an upturned cereal bowl.